Interviewed by Steerforth Press, April 2015

 How was it that you felt confident enough to write in the voice of a teenage boy?
 Considering that you are neither a teenager nor a boy.

 I sometimes feel that I’m a teenage boy trapped in an adult woman’s body!
 I resonate with the quality/energy of the teenage boys I experience around me, though of course not all teenage boys are like this and this describes teenage girls as well: roiling with pent-up energies, sexual and otherwise; yearning to be free and self-sufficient; feeling constrained by the prissiness and pettiness of domestic life; calling out the hypocrisies and lameness of the adults around them; an irrepressible urge to yell “fuck you” and “fuck that” to the many ludicrous injunctions and taken-for-granted absurdities of everyday life.
 So, Jevrem’s voice does not feel alien to me.
 I get his rage at and his disappointment in the adults around him and at politicians and global leaders for irresponsibly promoting such a horrendous war as the one that was foisted on his country, then being complicit in its ugliness and its longevity.

 How do you justify the gang violence you describe in the book?
 Thousands of former Yugoslavians immigrated to North America bearing the scars of that war who are good law-abiding citizens and not delinquents at all.

-Having said this, there are accounts in Canada of gangs of South Asian and Somali boys, for instance, who are working out the trauma of their childhood experiences as immigrants, refugees, visible minorities, and war survivors in similar ways as Jevrem and his gang do.
+While not the norm, there are gangs of South Asian and Somali young men in Canada who are working out the trauma of their childhood experiences as immigrants, refugees, visible minorities, and war survivors in similar ways as Jevrem and his gang do.
 And worldwide, gangs made up of refugees from the former Yugoslavia exist.